 Once the domain of the fully fledged bike nerd, Jones’ Plus SWB Complete has opened up a very distinctive bike to a far broader audience.
 After spending half a year riding one, Cass Gilbert reports on his findings…

 For the longest time, Jeff Jones’s distinctive titanium bikes – noted for their eye catching truss fork and curvy spaceframes – have been largely sidelined to the domain of the well versed ‘bike nerd’.
-Jones enthusiasts have always waxed lyrical about these odd looking machines and their uncanny ability to float over jumbles of rocks, whilst Jeff Jones himself has long promised a ride that elevates the potential of the humble, fully rigid mountain bike.
-But at a time when most riders have switched to front or full suspension rigs for their mountain biking needs, a Jones bike always came at a price so high, that only those who truly subscribe to rhetoric have been prepared to experiment.
+Jones enthusiasts have always waxed lyrical about these odd looking machines and their uncanny ability to float over jumbles of rocks without the need for a suspension fork, whilst Jeff Jones himself has long promised a ride that elevates the potential of the humble, fully rigid mountain bike.
+But at a time when most riders have switched to full-suspension rigs for their mountain biking needs, a Jones bike always came at a price so high that only those who truly resonate with the company’s rhetoric have been prepared to experiment.
 With few bikes available to demo, investing in one always felt like a leap of faith.

 - Angles (LG): 69° Head tube, 72° Seat tube

 - Hub specs: 15 x 150mm front / 12 x 148mm rear

 - Max tire size: 27.5 x 3″ or 29 x 2.3-2.8″ tires

 - Price (complete): $1,799